 In Year 9, students will learn basic concepts from each area of maths.
 This year will also provide students with an opportunity to clear any gaps in their understanding of the topics learnt in Key Stage 3.

 In Year 10, students will build on the skills in topics learnt in Year 9.
-Students in sets one and two (Higher GCSE) will also be given an extra opportunity to strengthen their skills in algebra by preparing them for a Level 2 Award in Algebra.
-This is specifically chosen to complement the higher content of algebra in the new specification.
-Students in sets three and four (Foundation GCSE) will be prepared for Level 2 and Level 1
+Students will be given an opportunity to strengthen their skills in algebra or number and measure by preparing for a Level 1 or Level 2 Award in either Number and Measure or Algebra.
+This is specifically chosen to complement the content required for the GCSE specification.

 In Year 11, the top end topics will be delivered in order to ensure that students are provided with the opportunity to achieve the highest possible grade.
 Students will also sit mock exams which will help them and teachers to measure their understanding and progress.

-Students can study mathematics at A Level, mathematics and further mathematics at AS or A level or the Level 3 qualification Core Maths.
+Students can study mathematics at A Level, mathematics and further mathematics or the Level 3 qualification Core Maths.